Does Every Small Business Need an Accountant?

 3. CFOThe role of a CFO is mostly analytical.
 They have the chops to create financial reports themselves, but they will mostly be looking at what those reports show and will use that information to help drive strategy.

 Starting with these basic expectations can help business owners decide which route is best for them when it comes to bringing in some accounting help.

 Luckily for small business owners, there are many options for getting the accounting help they need, ranging from an in-house accountant to an automated software solution.
-Each option comes with its own pros and cons to consider, and the best option for your specific business will depend on your needs and the amount you’re able to spend.
+Here are the pros and cons to consider for each option.

 The more complex your finances, the more important having someone that you can talk with every day and ask questions of may become.